HIV/Aids Update For Florida Health Care Providers

 The first step in controlling HIV is to prevent new infections.

-Promoting widespread awareness of HIV and how it can be spread, counseling and testing, and providing antiretroviral treatment.
+There are three key things that can be done to help prevent all forms of HIV transmission.
+Promoting widespread awareness of HIV and how it can be spread; counseling and testing, and providing antiretroviral treatment.
 This treatment enables people living with HIV to enjoy longer, healthier lives, and as such, it acts as an incentive for people to volunteer for HIV testing.
 It also brings people into contact with health care workers who can deliver prevention messages and interventions.

 Prevention of Occupational Exposure